What is a CV?

 A curriculum vitae, commonly called a CV, is a comprehensive document that details your academic and professional background, including education, work experience, skills and achievements.
 It represents your professional profile and is an essential part of your application.

-Follow these basic guidelines to create a compelling CV that will grab the recruiter’s attention and increase your chances of securing an interview.
+Follow these basic guidelines to make a CV that will grab the recruiter’s attention and increase your chances of securing an interview.

 CV full form